 All flights.
 All transport, accommodation and meals in Costa Rica.
 Services of your leader and local guides.
 National park and reserve entrance fees.
 Please note: drinks, tips, and items of a personal nature, including travel insurance, are not included.

 The minimum is 4 and the maximum is 8.
 To gain the most from the leaders’ expertise and to get the best natural history photographic opportunities in Costa Rica’s rainforests it is essential to have small groups!

 Costa Rica is endowed with many superb wildlife lodges and we will stay in some of the best.
 All our lodges are either in national parks or have private nature reserves attached.
 We start with two nights at the lovely Bosque de Paz where comfortable rooms have balconies overlooking wonderful forest.
 Next are three nights at the welcoming Laguna Lagartos surrounded by 1250 acres of virgin tropical rainforest.
 We’ve three nights at Savegre Lodge in the highlands of San Gerardo.
-Probably the highlight of this tour will be the next four nights at the gorgeous Bosque del Cabo where spacious cabins on the rainforest’s edge have large balconies overlooking the Pacific Ocean.
-The last two nights will be spent at the excellent La Cusinga.
+Probably the highlight of this tour will be the next five nights at the gorgeous Bosque del Cabo where spacious cabins on the rainforest’s edge have large balconies overlooking the Pacific Ocean.
+The last night will be spent at the excellent La Cusinga.
 All accommodation on this tour has en suite facilities.

 UK direct return flights are from London Gatwick to San Jose, Costa Rica.
 Other indirect routes from regional UK Airports* are available.

 Warm and pleasant in San Jose, cool to warm at San Gerardo and warm to hot at all other venues with temperatures often up around 30°C in the middle of the day.
 Rain can be expected anywhere, but usually only for an hour or two in the afternoon.
 Humidity levels are generally quite high.